tankangliang/tp/docs/UserGuide.md

 ### Deleting notes for a country: `country note delete`

-Deletes a note that is associated with a specific country at the given index based on the **most recent view** of the [list panel displaying country notes](#ui-when-viewing-country).
+Deletes a note that is associated with a specific country at the given index based on the **current view** of the [list panel displaying country notes](#ui-when-viewing-country).

-It is possible to delete a country note even when the country notes list panel is not being displayed.
+Due to ambiguity, deleting of a country note when the country notes panel is not being displayed will not be allowed.

 Format: `country note delete INDEX`